boredhero/morefuelsmod-1.14/README.md

 ## TODO:

-* Set textures/models for blocks
-* Figure out how to get the ore blocks to drop specific items rather than their own ItemBlocks
 * Figure out how to do ore generation
 * Do an assessment of what fuel tweaks are necessary in 1.14.4 before implemeneting them
 * Implement fuel tweaks as per assessment